 This floater covers the property of a business that is being held or stored at a specified location (noted on the policy), at a newly acquired location by the business, while in transit within Canada and the USA, and/or in the care of a salesperson.
 This floater specifically protects against theft under an all-risks policy type.
 This coverage doesn’t provide protection for the building.

-All-risks – includes all possible perils, except the ones that are specifically notes as excluded.
+All-risks – includes all possible perils, except the ones that are specifically noted as excluded.

+This policy is designed for contractors that specialize in the installation of machinery and equipment.
 This policy protects machinery such as heating, cooling, electrical or plumbing units that are being installed in buildings that are being built or are under construction.
-Just like the builder’s risk, the limit on the policy is the total value of the completed installation contract for that piece of equipment.
+Coverage is provided for the property while it is in transit, awaiting installation on the job site and during installation.

 Contractor’s Equipment Floater